-- Trainees are to have 2 supervisors per rotation, including: - o minimum of 1 supervisor who is a Fellow of the RACP in Community Child Health - o for core clinical child protection positions, a Fellow of RACP working in forensic / child protection is an acceptable alternative - for accredited clinical child population health positions, a Fellow of AFPHM or NZCPHM is an acceptable alternative.
+Trainees are to have 2 x supervisors per rotation, including:

+- Minimum 1 x supervisor, who is a Fellow of the RACP in Community Child Health. - For core clinical child protection positions, a Fellow of RACP working in forensic/child protection is an acceptable alternative. - For accredited clinical child population health positions, a Fellow of AFPHM or NZCPHM is an acceptable alternative.